June 30, 2025 |

 By Maloy-Schleifer Funeral Home | Posted in: Maloy-Schleifer Funeral Home

-William T. “Chill” Martin Jr., age 65, of Duquesne, passed away on Wednesday, June 4, 2025, in UPMC Magee.
-Born in McKeesport on November 3, 1959, he was the son of the late William and Ethel (Barber) Martin Sr. He was retired from ISS Security and also worked as a lift operator and in security at Children’s Hospital.
-He is survived by his siblings, Livard Barber of Duquesne, Sheila Martin of McKeesport, Troy Martin of Duquesne and Kerry Martin of Duquesne and a host of relatives.
+William T. “Chill” Martin Jr., age 65, of Duquesne, sunset on Wednesday, June 4, 2025, in UPMC Magee.
+Sunrise on November 3, 1959,in McKeesport.
+He was the son of the late William and Ethel (Barber) Martin Sr. He was retired from ISS Security and also worked as a lift operator and in security at Children’s Hospital.
+He is survived by his siblings, Linvard Barber of Duquesne, Sheila Martin of McKeesport, Troy Martin of Duquesne and Kerry Martin of Duquesne and a host of relatives.

 Visitation will be held on Monday, June 9, 2025, from 4-8 p.m., at the MALOY-SCHLEIFER FUNERAL HOME, INC., 915 KENNEDY AVE., DUQUESNE, 15110, 412-466-3300, WILLIAM B. SCHLEIFER, SUPERVISOR, WILLIAM BRIAN SCHLEIFER, FUNERAL DIRECTOR, where a home going service will be held at 7:30 p.m., with Pastor Eddie McCorvey, officiating.